TagVar/BareBones/README.md

   {
     index()
     {
-      //Render a view in "assets/views" named "firstView.html" with no data.
+      /* Render a view in "assets/views" named "firstView.html" with no data. */
       $this->renderView("firstView.html");

-      //Render a view in "assets/views" named "secondView.html" with data.
+      /* Render a view in "assets/views" named "secondView.html" with data. */
       $this->renderView("secondView.html", ["one" => "dataOne", "two" => "dataTwo"]);

-      //Render a view in "assets/views/subdir" named "thirdView.html" with no data.
+      /* Render a view in "assets/views/subdir" named "thirdView.html" with no data. */
       $this->renderView("thirdView.html", [], "subdir");

-      //Render a view in "assets/views/subdir" named "fourthView.html" with data.
+      /* Render a view in "assets/views/subdir" named "fourthView.html" with data. */
      $this->renderView("fourthView.html", ["one" => "dataOne", "two" => "dataTwo"], "subdir");
     }
   }